grupo-avispa/dsr_ros/dsr_agents/README.md

 * **`Navigation agent:`**  which allows the user to publish the navigation data in the DSR.
 * **`TF agent:`** which publishes the transformation tree as nodes in the DSR.
 This allows the user to have a visual representation of the transformations between different reference frames in their CORTEX system.

-By default all nodes are created with low priority (0).
+By default all nodes are created with low priority (0) and they'll only publish with this priority.

 Besides the agents, this package also provides a DSR viewer.
 This viewer allows the user to visualize the DSR graph in a graphical interface.